terra-money/docs/docs/full-node/manage-a-terra-validator/set-up-validator.md

     --min-self-delegation="1"
 ```

-::: warning Warning:
+::: {warning}
 When you specify commission parameters, the `commission-max-change-rate` is measured as a percentage-point change of the `commission-rate`.
 For example, a change from 1% to 2% is a 100% rate increase, but the `commission-max-change-rate` is measured as 1%.
 :::

 ## 3. Confirm your validator is active

-If running the following command returns something, the validator is active.
+If running the following command returns something, your validator is active:

 ```bash
 terrad query tendermint-validator-set | grep "$(terrad tendermint show-validator)"